cesium/fractal-tree/src/content/_index.md

 ```

-Note:
-remenber that axis is inverted so len must be negative thats why its -len
+Note: remember that axis is inverted so `len` must be negative thats why its `-len`

 ## Development

-trunk is fixed and strong to grow big so lets do it, lets draw branches to the tree but going straight ahead its not very treatable, lets go sideways then seems good to do so you need to change the angle you will draw onto, rotate is the way to go but just for testing measures lets only go to the right now that rotate is used there only one thing left before draw the branch what is ? correct moving the axis origin to the trunk's top by using translate again, now all conditions are met let's draw branches
+Trunk is fixed and strong to grow big so lets do it, lets draw branches to the
+tree but going straight ahead its not very treatable, lets go sideways then
+seems good to do so you need to change the angle you will draw onto, rotate is
+the way to go but just for testing measures lets only go to the right now that
+rotate is used there only one thing left before draw the branch what is ?
+Correct moving the axis origin to the trunk's top by using translate again, now
+all conditions are met let's draw branches.

 ```javascript